matt9527-marist/MyObsidianNotes/Machine Learning/006 Classification Concepts and Metrics.md

 	Depending on the thresholds we assign (risk), a perfect classifier is one that traces the left and top line as shown.
 We may also use the space underneath to tweak other models, allowing for a little bit of false positive predictions, but keeping a high true positive rate.
 	- The total area under the top curve is 1.
 	- The area underneath the main line is 0.5, which indicates a crappy classifier.
+	The area under the curve of the ROC curve is referred to as **AUC**.
+	This does have one problem!
+		If the data is highly unbalanced, the